Too Short reps Oakland pride with performance at Ballers game

 Short stays busy on stage and in the studio.

-His next performance in Oakland is on June 20 at the Fox Theater, featuring Scarface and DJ Quik and special guests Mistah Fab and Richie Rich, to celebrate their respective music catalogs and friendships, which span five decades.
+His next performance in Oakland is on June 20 at the Fox Theater.
+"The Function" features Scarface and DJ Quik and special guests Mistah FAB and Richie Rich, to celebrate their respective music catalogs and friendships, which span five decades.

 Reflecting on whether music saved his life, Short said, "It really did.
 I think that I’m the kind of person that I would have tried a million things without giving up."